-The Wheeling Fire Department Suppression Division consists of three “platoons” – divided into A, B and C equally.
+The Wheeling Fire Department Suppression Division is the backbone of the Wheeling Fire Department and consists of three platoons – divided into A, B and C equally.

-Each platoon works three 24-hours shifts in a 5-day work period, with 24-hours off in between, totaling three full days.
+Each platoon works three 24-hours shifts in a 5-day work period, with 24-hours off in between, totaling three 24-hours shifts.
 Firefighters then have 4 days off after working 72-hours before coming back to work.

-Each platoon has 28 firefighters on a shift, including a duty chief, and various ranks that man the city’s seven stations.
+Each platoon has roughly 30 firefighters on a shift, including a duty chief, and various ranks that man the city’s seven stations.
 Of the three platoons, there are 30 licensed paramedics that man Rescue 1 and Squad’s 1, 2 and 3.

-The suppression division is the heart of the Wheeling Fire Department.
-Firefighter’s respond to roughly 6,500 calls for service annually, including structure fires, fire alarms, medical emergencies, distress calls, service calls and vehicle accidents.
+Wheeling Firefighters respond to roughly 7,000 calls for service/incidents annually, including structure fires, fire alarms, medical emergencies, distress calls, service calls, weather emergencies and vehicle accidents.